 One paste-ready AI move a week.
 The kind you can use on a Tuesday or a Sunday, on the lead photo or on the rest of the pack.
 Subscribe to the newsletter for the weekly hack and the Independent Brand Visual Kit: twelve copy-ready AI image prompts that cover the photo jobs most readers paste next.

 The 3-rule stack changes by app.
-Tinder’s swipe-stack flips faster, and Bumble’s women-message-first dynamic shifts which slot carries the weight; the Hinge vs Bumble vs Tinder comparison walks the delta.
+Tinder’s swipe-deck zooms into your photo and rewards a centered, room-to-spare lead, and Bumble’s lead has to hand a match something to message about; the Hinge vs Bumble vs Tinder comparison walks the delta.
 On Hinge specifically, the lead photo carries the most weight, and the 3-rule stack is the named law that decides whether the weight lands.

 FAQ